13 fun (not awkward) virtual icebreakers for your hybrid meetings

 7. When things go bad

-This one’s designed for people who create or sell products but can be fun for everyone.
+This one’s designed for people who create or sell products, but it can be fun for everyone.
 If you’ve ever had a really bad product or customer service experience, you probably remember it well.
 In this icebreaker, volunteers share their example of when things went really wrong.
 Not only do these worst-case scenario stories get people laughing, they’re a nice reminder to keep the end-user experience top of mind.

 8. One-word pulse check